woodpecker-ci/woodpecker/docs/docs/20-usage/33-continuous-deployment.md

 If you are using a configuration management tool (e.g. Ansible, Chef, Puppet), then you could setup the last pipeline step to call that tool so as to perform the redeployment.

-A [Drone](https://plugins.drone.io/plugins/ansible) plugin for Ansible exists and could be adapted accordingly.
+A plugin for [Ansible](https://plugins.drone.io/plugins/ansible) exists and could be adapted accordingly.

 This option is complex and only suitable in an environment in which you're already using configuration management.